Cortrah/Discourse-Notes/chapter1.md

 There are 3 levels
 1. Discourse with vagrant
 2. Discourse with a custom vagrant setup
-3. Advanced installation without vagrant.
+3. Advanced installation without vagrant

 ## 1. Discourse with Vagrant